hytech-racing/circuits-2022/.github/pull_request_template.md

-# Pull Request (PR) into Circuits-2020
+# Pull Request (PR) into Circuits-2022

+***Before making a pull request, you muest:
+Follow HyTech's [Github Software Guidelines](https://gtvault.sharepoint.com/:w:/r/sites/HyTechRacing2/Shared%20Documents/Electrical%20-%20All/HT06/Guidelines%20Rules%20and%20Procedures/Github%20Software%20Guidelines.docx?d=w7e0d7e36afeb47b5a935bd7a4851bceb&csf=1&web=1&e=sudzjV) to understand our development flow and pull request procedure.
+Follow HyTech's [Electrical Designs Rules Review Process](https://gtvault.sharepoint.com/:w:/r/sites/HyTechRacing2/Shared%20Documents/Electrical%20-%20All/HT06/Guidelines%20Rules%20and%20Procedures/Electrical%20Designs%20Rules%20Review%20Process.docx?d=w0277498dfb4b4b9fbfad0e5db8a187c8&csf=1&web=1&e=LDFCNz) to understand circuit design flow and relevant Github procedures.***

-***Your PR should not cause any merge conflicts, so please merge the `master` branch into your branch before submitting.
+***Your PR should not cause any merge conflicts, so please merge the `main` branch into your branch before submitting.
 It is your responsibility to ensure that the merge does not break something before submitting.
 [Here](https://guides.github.com/features/mastering-markdown/) is a good resource for markdown formatting as you fill out this template.
-See this [example](https://github.com/hytech-racing/circuits-2020/pull/47).
+See this [example](https://github.com/hytech-racing/circuits-2022/pull/47).
 Feel free to ask any electrical lead if you have any questions!
 Delete this block when actually making your PR!***

 ## Board Description
 *Describe the contents of the pull request.
 If it's a new board, what is its purpose and features.
 If it's a revision, what are the changes?*